boltops-tools/ufo/docs/_docs/tutorial-ufo-ship.md

 ### Skipping Previous Steps

-The `ufo ship` command will automatically calls the steps we called manually in the previous pages: `ufo build` and `ufo tasks`.
+You should notice that `ufo ship` re-built the docker image and re-registered the task definitions.
+The `ufo ship` command is designed to run everything in one simple command, so we do not have to manually call the commands in the previous pages: `ufo build` and `ufo tasks`.

 If you would like to skip the first 2 steps you can use the `--no-docker` and `--no-tasks` flags: